brunoamaroalmeida/serverless-aws-automation-comparison/README.md

 #### Requirements
 aws cli installed and configured

-> Please remember to adapt the S3 bucket names and Route 53 custom domains to your own enviroment.
+> Please remember to adapt the S3 bucket names and Route 53 custom domains to your own environment.

 Deploy infrastructure